zeusvlun/writeup-miner/README.md

 # Writeup-Miner

-**Writeup-Miner** is a flexible tool designed to scrape new Medium RSS feeds, store them in either a MongoDB database or a text file, and send real-time notifications via Telegram or Discord.
+**Writeup-Miner** is a flexible tool designed to scrape new RSS feeds, store them in either a MongoDB database or a text file, and send real-time notifications via Telegram or Discord.
 Whether you're a security researcher or a technology enthusiast, this tool will help you stay updated with the latest content from Medium.

 ## Features

-- Scrape new Medium posts via RSS.
+- Scrape new posts via RSS.
 - Store data in MongoDB or a `.txt` file.
 - Filter posts based on keywords.
 - Real-time notifications via Telegram or Discord.